EdgeFirstAI/documentation/docs/platforms/recording.md

      - _YYYY_mm_DD_ is the zero-padded year, month, and day that the recording was started
      - _HH_MM_SS_ is the UTC time the recording started in 24-hour notation

-Any MCAP recording can be deleted by clicking its "Delete" button and confirming that you wish to delete the recording.
+Any MCAP recording can be deleted by clicking its "Delete" button and confirming that you wish to delete the recording, as well as clicking its checkbox and clicking the "Delete Selected" button.

 ## Downloading and Analysis
 Click the "Download" button to save the MCAP file to your PC.
 You can also use a [SSH client to copy files](./ssh.md#secure-copy) off the Raivin.